 The state constitution has no revenue raising caps or mandated spending levels, providing flexibility to increase revenues and cut expenditures when needed.
 The governor also has the ability to reduce appropriations through executive orders.
 The state rainy day fund's statutory target is 8.5% of the prior year's general revenue fund revenues (state and federal sources).
-The state is also required to retain funding equal to 0.5% of fiscal year revenues in the general revenue fund that could be carried over to the following fiscal year.
-In addition, there is a statutory requirement to deposit surpluses in excess of 0.5% of general revenue fund revenues into the rainy day fund, which generally accelerates reserve restoration, although the legislature has diverted surpluses for other uses in past years.
+The state has a statutory target to retain funding equal to 0.5% of fiscal year revenues in the general revenue fund that could be carried over to the following fiscal year.
+In addition, statute requires the state to deposit surpluses in excess of 0.5% of general revenue fund revenues into the rainy day fund, which generally accelerates reserve restoration, although the legislature has diverted surpluses for other uses in past years.